ionuttbara/windows-defender-remover/README.md

 __RESPONSE:__ Run the desired ".bat" file from cmd with PowerRun (by dragging to the executable).
 You must to reboot to take effect of the removal.

 2️⃣.
 Why i used .NET 4.7.2 to realize the GUI of the Defender Remover?
-__RESPONSE:__ I've using .NET 4.7.2 to realize the GUI because i want the app to be light.
+__RESPONSE:__ I've using .NET 4.7.2 to realize the GUI because i want the app to be lighter in size.
 # 📄🗝 Components License
  🧳 PowerRun is created by Sordum.